 These beautiful Rainbow Hearts are perfect for Valentine's or Mother's Day & fun for all ages to create.
-I've made them several times now with different groups of children of various ages & they're always a big hit, especially when they see the final result.
+I've made them several times now with groups of children of various ages & they're always a big hit, especially when they see the final result.

 For our Rainbow Hearts we used: coloured transparent pony beads & metal heart-shaped tins (like these).